JizongL/jizongL.github.io/_posts/2015-09-19-correlation-exploratory-data-analysis.md

 tags: [correlation, EDA]
 ---

-This post introduce the procedure of performing basic correlation and exploratory data analysis.
+This post introduces the procedure of performing basic correlation and exploratory data analysis.
 I will go through the steps on how to do some basic data cleaning, such as removing NA values and factors elements.
 How to conduct correlation analysis and form a correlation matrix.
 Finally, we will test if the correlation matrix is accurate by doing a pair of random selected identifier.
 You will also learn how to do basic subsetting of data and locating values from specific rows or columns.

 <!--break-->
 House keeping